dustinpfister/jskey-crypt/roadmap.md

   * port value in conf.yaml used if present defaults to 8080

 ## 1.0.x - Walk files command
-  * can walk posts with the walk command
+  * can walk posts and files in general with a new walk command
   * can provide custom functionality by specifying a forPost argument to a javaScript file that provides a function that will fire for each post
-  * can be used to build an index for years and months, as well as categories
+  * can be used to build an index for years and months, as well as categories to improve query speed with posts

+## 0.3.x - Alpha IV - keyword database
+  * new keyword-db lib that can be used to create and manage a keyword database in a new _keywords folder
+  * new db command that can be used to create, drop, and manage the keyword database

-## 0.2.x - Alpha III - conf.yaml started
+## 0.2.x - Alpha III - jskey.yaml started
+  * new jskey-conf lib that can be used to create and check for jskey.yaml file
   * init command creates a .gitignore that includes key.yaml and _posts listed
-  * init command now has an option for iv as well
-  * init command now creates a conf.yaml as well
+  * init command now creates a jskey.yaml as well
-  * conf.yaml has a keyfile property that gives the pathname to the key.yaml file to use
+  * jskey.yaml has a keyfile property that gives the pathname to the key.yaml file to use
+  * jskey.yaml can serves as a way to mark the root path of a jskey project
+  * findKey method in simple_crypt_fs looks for jskey.yaml as a way to find the key.yaml file to use

 ## 0.1.x - Alpha II - file system lib and init import option
   * (done) simple_crypt_fs file system module started
   * (done) simple_crypt_fs find key.yaml method
   * (done) init command - creates a key.yaml with proper password, and random value
   * (done) init command - key.yaml file updated to include value for random (iv value)
-  * init command - key.yaml file updated to contain algorithm
+  * (done) init command - key.yaml file updated to contain algorithm
   * simple_crypt can return a cipher object to be used in streams
   * file io methods moved from simple_crypt to simple_crypt_fs
   * simple_crypt_fs file system module can be used to walk files and cipher or decipher for each file